ResonantGeoData/ResonantGeoData/README.md

 Documentation is currently a work in progress.

 For general questions about the project, its applications, or about software usage, please create an issue directly in this repository.
-You are also welcome to send us an email at [rgd@kitware.com](mailto:rgd@kitware.com) with the subject line including ResonantGeoData.
+You are also welcome to send us an email at [rgd@kitware.com](mailto:rgd@kitware.com) with the subject line including Resonant GeoData.

 ## Connections

-- ResonantGeoData is built on top of [Kitware's Girder 4 platform](https://github.com/search?q=topic%3Agirder-4+org%3Agirder+fork%3Atrue).
+- Resonant GeoData is built on top of [Kitware's Girder 4 platform](https://github.com/search?q=topic%3Agirder-4+org%3Agirder+fork%3Atrue).
 - [GeoJS](https://opengeoscience.github.io/geojs/): we leverage GeoJS for our interactive map view.
 - [`large_image`](http://girder.github.io/large_image/index.html): we leverage `large_image` to serve image tiles and extract thumbnails.
 - [VTK.js](https://kitware.github.io/vtk-js/): we use VTK.js for the client-side 3D viewer for 3D data.